AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49737-coupon-is-incorrectly-marked-as-used-after-a-failed-card-payment.md

 Coupon is incorrectly marked as used after a failed card payment.

 Configure **[!UICONTROL Braintree sandbox payment]** method.
+Make sure the 'sales.rule.update.coupon.usage' consumer is set up and running.

 <u>Steps to reproduce</u>: